The Law Office Of Michael A. Newland

 • Restitution to victims for financial losses

-• Mandatory counseling, substance-abuse treatment or educational programs
+• Mandatory counseling, substance abuse treatment or educational programs

 • Electronic monitoring or curfew restrictions